xxdoc/DialogModule/README.md

 char * get_directory_alt(char * capt, char * root) This function opens a dialogue and is an alternative way to ask the player for a directory. capt is the caption to be shown. root is the root of the directory tree to be shown.
 Use an empty string to show the whole tree.
 If the user presses "Cancel" an empty string "" is returned.

 double get_color(double defcol) This function opens a dialogue and asks the player for a color. defcol is the default color.
 If the user presses "Cancel" the value -1 is returned.

+char * window_get_caption(void * window_handle) This function returns the caption of the specified window (this is the text that appears on the top of the window).
+The string returned is then copied from that window to the dialog windows, so that the dialogs have a window caption that matches the window specified.
+Call this function before each dialog function that would normally have no window caption, if you want those dialogs to have a window caption.
+On Windows, window_handle can be an HWND.
+On Mac OS X, window_handle can be an NSWindow * .
+On Linux, window_handle can be an XLib Window.